0bdx/alike/README.md

 const [ section,    isEq,    render ] = bindTestTools('Mathsy Test Suite',
         addSection, isEqual, renderAnsi);

-// Optionally, begin a new addSection. section('Check that factorialise() works');
+// Optionally, begin a new `addSection`. section('Check that factorialise() works');

 // Run the tests.
 The third argument, `description`, is optional.